 Many new characters were announced including the return of some favorites, tweaks and enhancements made to previous characters, costume variety additions, and way more.
 Some of these included (but are not limited to) Cloud Strife from FFVII but also Cloud Strife from Advent Children.
 His Limit Break is always displayed now, three LInks, Princess Zelda from Breath of the Wild, Bayonetta (with a costume for each game), Mega Man, Proto Man, Bass, Mario from Super Mario Odyssey, Link’s tunic of the wild, Fire Emblem: Path of Radiance version and Radiant Dawn version, Female Pikachu (heart shaped tails), a female Pikachu Libre, Fox (Star Fox Zero style), an upgrade to final smahes, and Marth’s dancing blade being upgraded in speed.

 Additionally, we also saw Ryu who now always faces his opponent during 1 on 1 fights for an authentic Street Fighter feel.
-Mid-air charging and cancelling of the charge are now possible for Sammus (although dangerous), we are told that after 10 years new matchups are possible, Shadow Moses Island returns, Solid Snake is back by popular demand, Donkey Kong has upgraded moves, characters are now fully voiced in English, Transformational final smashes are no longer using normal moves, and of course more.
+Mid-air charging and cancelling of the charge are now possible for Sammus (although dangerous), we are told that after 10 years new matchups are possible, Shadow Moses Island returns, Solid Snake is back by popular demand, Donkey Kong has upgraded moves, characters are now fully voiced in Japanese, Transformational final smashes are no longer using normal moves, and of course more.
 Pit’s new final smash is the lightning chariot, online battles are in our future, 12 different voice options are available for Mii characters, their move sets have been enhanced, proportions adjusted, and Fiora also makes an appearance.